Understanding Creatine Kinase on Function, Benefits, and Risks

 While CK is a valuable marker for muscle health, it is essential to note that excessively high CK levels can also be a sign of underlying medical conditions, such as muscle disorders or heart problems.
 Therefore, it is crucial to consult with a healthcare professional if CK levels are consistently elevated or if there are concerns about muscle health.

-In conclusion, understanding the link between Creatine-Kinase and exercise provides valuable insights into optimizing athletic performance and monitoring muscle health.
+Understanding the link between Creatine-Kinase and exercise provides valuable insights into optimizing athletic performance and monitoring muscle health.
 By monitoring CK levels, athletes can tailor their training, minimize the risk of injury, and ensure adequate recovery.
 However, it is important to seek medical advice for any concerns regarding CK levels and to maintain a balanced approach to exercise and physical activity.

 Common tests and measurements for Creatine- Kinase levels